jqk/scoop-cache-cleaner/readme.md

       if the path is omitted, it will use the path defined in the environment variable %SCOOP%.

 Command:
-  -l:  list the outdated packages.
+  -l:  list the obsolete packages.
-  -b:  backup the outdated packages.
+  -b:  backup the obsolete packages.
-  -d:  delete the outdated packages.
+  -d:  delete the obsolete packages.

 all other parameters will display the above information.
 ```

 If path is omitted, it takes the environment value of `%SCOOP%` and appends `cache` to it.

-For example, if `%SCOOP%` is `C:\Scoop`, `scc -l` will list outdated packages in `C:\Scoop\cache`.
+For example, if `%SCOOP%` is `C:\Scoop`, `scc -l` will list obsolete packages in `C:\Scoop\cache`.

 [1]: https://github.com/ScoopInstaller/Scoop